-How to Read Cryptocurrency Charts Analyze Order Books and Trade Confidently
+How to Read Crypto Charts & Analyze Order Books

 Awhile back I wrote an article on how to read charts and indicators when trading cryptocurrencies and digital assets.
 Since then we’ve added a number of helpful tools to the Coygo application to assist traders in their day-to-do operations and make it easier to quickly analyze market data, so I thought it was about time for a new guide.
 This time I’ll go over charts and indicators like RSI and Bollinger Bands, but I’ll also focus on other real-time insights and tools that Coygo provides, including order book superiority analysis, trade activity analysis, arbitrage analysis ,and more.